Every garden is unique but this one can truly

 Complementary to the variety of features we have sought variety in the material grown.
 We have planted over 500 different varieties of shrub and trees and there are many hundreds of wild and cultivated herbaceous plants.
 We also grow about 15 types of fruit and nuts and there is a partially walled vegetable garden and two glasshouses on the top level.
 Clearly, there is no real specialisation in one particular genuus but there are more than 50 different roses and a significant collection of ivies (for which the site is very favourable) now numbers about 100 varieties.

 It is the many different features and styles, together with the unusual aspect, which makes this a distinctive and truly unique garden.
 Unlike many in the modern trend, it is also labour intensive.
 To save you asking, we do not employ a gardener and at the last count there were over 700 steps.

-> The garden is in the National Gardens Scheme "Yellow Book" and The Good Gardens Guide.We are open by appointment from mid April to the end of July for groups and individuals.
+The garden is open for the National Gardens Scheme.
+The dates and times can be found in the NGS Garden Visitor's Handbook (the"Yellow Book") or by visiting the NGS website.As well as the set days, we are open by appointment from mid April to the end of July for groups and individuals.

-> Please feel free to telephone 01939 261 121 or email email@example.com to agree a date and time.
+Please feel free to telephone 01939 261 121 or email email@example.com to agree a date and time.